 Flat flip flops with no arch support can lead to a myriad of foot problems for women.
 Flip flops were only created to be worn at the beach, swimming pool, gym locker rooms, and shower rooms.
 Unfortunately flip flops have become extremely popular and women wear them for long walks and for other activities that require a much more supportive shoe.
 The constant gripping at the toes to keep the shoe on, the flatness and lack of support, and absence of protection make flip flops problematic for women to wear off the beach.
 They can cause blisters, hammertoes, Achilles tendonitis, neuromas, heel pain, and worsen bunions.
 Their dearth of support can also lead to sprained ankles.
 A better choice is a Vionic sandal which is a flip flop with great support.
 Even better is a water sandal that has foot support and straps.

-Preventing and Treating Women's Foot Conditions
+Preventing and Treating Women's Foot Conditions in North Seattle

 Many women's painful foot problems can be prevented or reduced by wearing proper shoes.
 It's important to select shoes that work well for your foot type, the kind of athletic activity you prefer, while avoiding heels higher than one inch and shoes that are too tight.
 Shoes also need to provide proper support.
 To test any shoe before you buy it, watch this video.